Dental Emergencies for Kids in Worthington OH

 Objects Wedged Between Teeth

 Try to remove the object with dental floss.
 Guide the floss in carefully so as not to cut the gums.
-If unsuccessful, take the individual to a dentist.
-Do Not try to remove with sharp or pointed objects.
+If unsuccessful, take the individual to see Dr. Thomas Becher.
+Do Not try to remove the object with sharp or pointed objects.

 Possible Fractured jaw

 Gently rinse any loose dirt and debris from the tooth and immediately reposition the tooth in the socket.
 If unable to reposition the tooth, store tooth (1) in milk, (2) inside the patient’s cheek, or (3) as a last resort, in water.
-Take the individual to the dentist immediately.
+Take the individual to The Greatest Smiles on Earth immediately.

 Kala is the cheery voice and pleasant smile that greets you at our office.
 She is the “concierge” of our practice, manages the daily activities of our office, and can assist you with all your insurance and accounting needs.
 She bubbles with energy and enthusiasm, and always brightens our day.